Janagamall/ppo-vc-ac2/README.md

 - **Evaluation:** Separate environment instance, `deterministic=True` (greedy policy)
 - **Raw rewards:** Saved as `.npy` files in `saved_rewards/` for independent verification

----

-## LLM Usage

-Claude sonnet was used as a coding and writing assistant.
-It helped implement `train_multi_seed`, `plot_learning_curves`, environment seeding, the Acrobot-v1 experiment, and the Limitations section of the paper.
-All experimental results and technical decisions were produced and verified by the author.